 The complex ethmoidal labyrinth can be reduced into a series of lamellae based on embryologic precursors.
 These lamellae are obliquely oriented and lie parallel to each other.

-The first lamella is the uncinate process.
+- The first lamella is the uncinate process.

-The second lamella corresponds to the ethmoid bulla.
+- The second lamella corresponds to the ethmoid bulla.

-The fourth lamella is the superior turbinate.
+- The fourth lamella is the superior turbinate.

 The agger nasi cell is the most anterior of the anterior ethmoid cells.
 It is found anterior and superior to the middle turbinate attachment to the lateral wall.
 The posterior wall of the agger nasi cell forms the anterior wall of the frontal recess.

-Second ethmoturbinal: Forms the middle turbinate
+- Second ethmoturbinal: it forms the middle turbinate.

-Third ethmoturbinal: Forms the superior turbinate
+- Third ethmoturbinal: it forms the superior turbinate.

 The sphenoid sinus develops during the third month of gestation.
 During this time, the nasal mucosa invaginates into the posterior portion of the cartilaginous nasal capsule to form a pouch-like cavity.
 The wall surrounding this cartilage is ossified in the later months of fetal development.
-Then, during the second and third year of life, the cartilage is resorbed, and the cavity becomes attached to the body of the sphenoid.
+Then, during the second and third years of life, the cartilage is resorbed, and the cavity becomes attached to the body of the sphenoid.

 Blood Supply and Lymphatics